 Pocket schedules are available at the Guest Relations Center at section 127, at all Colorado Rockies Ticket Outlets or by calling (303) ROCKIES (762-5437).

 Due to advertising commitments and game-related information, requests for personal messages on the main scoreboards will not be accepted.
-Scoreboard messages are available through the purchase of Group Tickets, a group picnic in the Platte River Rendezvous or Coors Outfield Picnic Area, the renting of a Party Suite, Private Suite, Super Suite, the Warning Track Party Room, a pregame ceremony, National Anthem or through First Pitch participation.
-See GUEST ANNOUNCEMENT BOARD for more information about purchasing personal messages.
+Scoreboard messages are available through the purchase of Group Tickets, a group picnic in the Platte River or Coors Outfield Picnic Areas, the renting of a Party Suite, Private Suite, Super Suite, the Warning Track Party Room, a pregame ceremony, National Anthem or through First Pitch participation.
+See Guest Announcement Board for more information about purchasing personal messages.

-For information on prices and available locations, please call (303) ROCKIES.
-Season Tickets offer discounts of up to 40 percent compared to individual game prices.
-If you are interested in becoming part of an existing season ticket group, please see the "Split Season Tickets" page at ROCKIES.com.
-For information on 15, 20 or 25-game packages see MINI-PLANS.
+For information on prices and available locations, please call (303) ROCKIES or go online to ROCKIES.com/tickets.
+Season Tickets offer discounts of up to 45 percent compared to individual game prices.
+For information on 10, 15, 20 or 25-game packages see Mini-Plans.